lin-shuang/capy-racing/README.md

+# Capy Racing

-Shuang Lin & Carlos Garro
+- Authors: Shuang Lin, Carlos Garro
+- Emails: shuanglin3359@gmail.com, carlosgarro11@gmail.com

-CSE 264 - 010
+### CSE 264 - 010 - Final Project

-Final Project

-Capy Racing

 An asynchronous multiplayer game.
-Compete with other players to reach the longest distance ran.
+Compete with other players on the leaderboard to reach the longest distance ran.

-Instructions to Play
+### Instructions to Play
 1. Connect to server at the server ip and port
 2. Login with your player name
-3. Press < Space > to play
+3. Press < Spacebar > to play
 4. Race for the longest run!

-Development Ideas:
+### Development
+- Get node_modules from package.json
+- Drawn using Paint.NET
+- Vecteezy-License-Information in public/img for the cartoon background

+### Ideas

 add count down when you die
 Capy Racing Ideas